-1 2 3 4 5 • Move the rate mechanism for moderating seasonal bill volatility from the delivery rate to the commodity rate for tiered residential rates, adjust the super off-peak volumetric distribution rate for Residential Schedule EV-TOU-5, and Uupdate the Medical Baseline discount to a line-item discount for both tiered and non-tiered rates; and 6 7 • Propose m Miscellaneous updates to rate design and tariffs that will provide greater clarification to SDG&E customers.
-8 Because significant changes to residential rate design are being concurrently addressed in 9 the Rulemaking to Advance Demand Flexibility Through Electric Rates (R.22-07-005) (Demand 10 Flexibility Rulemaking), SDG&E is proposeding limited changes to residential rate design in this 11 its original 2024 GRC Phase 2 applicationproceeding the original testimony served in this 12 proceeding on January 17, 2023.
-2 Since that time, the scope of the Demand Flexibility 13 Rulemaking has been clarified and issues that SDG&E believed would be addressed in the 14 Demand Flexibility Rulemaking have been deemed out of scope.
-Accordingly, in addition to 15 updating its testimony to reflect the 2023 sales forecast, SDG&E has further updated its 16 testimony to include two additional residential rate design proposals, as described in the 17 Supplemental Testimony of SDG&E witness Utama.
-First, SDG&E is proposing to move the 18 adjustment mechanism that moderates seasonal bill volatility in residential tiered rates from the 19 delivery rate (i.e., UDC rate) to the commodity rate (i.e., EECC rate), which will achieve 20 consistency in seasonality rate design between tiered and untiered residential rates.
-Second, 21 SDG&E is proposing to adjust the super off-peak period volumetric distribution rate for 22 Schedule EV-TOU-5, in order to reflect marginal cost-based rates.
-SDG&E believes that 23 consideration of residential rate design proposals within its GRC Phase 2 would unnecessarily 24 increase the burden on SDG&E, the Commission, and other Intervenors, and could result in 25 conflicting decisions from the Commission.
+Because significant changes to residential rate design are being concurrently addressed in the Rulemaking to Advance Demand Flexibility Through Electric Rates (R.22-07-005) (Demand Flexibility Rulemaking), SDG&E is proposing limited changes to residential rate design in this proceeding.
+SDG&E believes that consideration of residential rate design proposals within its GRC Phase 2 would unnecessarily increase the burden on SDG&E, the Commission, and other Intervenors, and could result in conflicting decisions from the Commission.

-2 A.23-01-008.

-1 Additionally, SDG&E is proposing to maintain the TOU differentials in its current 2 effective commodity rates for all customer classes, except as needed to accommodate SDG&E's 3 proposal for residential tiered rate seasonalitySDG&E's marginal commodity cost study, as 4 shown in the revised prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), 5 forecasts that the TOU differentials from a purely forecasted, cost-based perspective, for 2024 6 and 2027, will be significantly lower than the current TOU differentials, particularly in the 7 summer monthsHowever, as discussed below, SDG&E believes that it is premature to 8 significantly decrease TOU differentials (e.g., the difference between the on-peak period and 9 super off-peak period price) based solely on forecasts at this time.
-10 Pursuant to D.17-08-030, SDG&E is required to file an annual Tier 2 Advice Letter (AL) 11 that updates the critical event period based on a loss of load analysis.
-3 However, in the interest 12 of customer understanding, education, and the significance of a change in the CPP period, 13 SDG&E is proposing to eliminate this compliance requirement and evaluate its CPP event period 14 in every GRC Phase 2 starting with the subsequent GRC cycle.
-15 The Application is further supported by the following testimony: 16 17 18 • Chapter 2 (Ray C. Utama) : Presents SDG&E's updated electric revenue allocation and proposals for changes to revenue allocations, as well as revenue allocation compliance requirements.
-19 20 21 22 • Chapter 3 (Ray C. Utama, Erica Wissman, Hannah Campi, and Gwendolyn MorienEvelyn Luna): Presents SDG&E's proposals to update rates to reflect proposed TOU periods, revenue allocations, electric rate design, and illustrative bill impacts to support those proposals, including: 23 24 25 • Update to the current Residential Medical Baseline methodology and expansion of a Medical Baseline Program Discount to non-tiered residential rates;
+Additionally, SDG&E is proposing to maintain the TOU differentials in its current effective commodity rates.
+SDG&E's marginal commodity cost study, as shown in the prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), forecasts that the TOU differentials from a purely forecasted, cost-based perspective, for 2024 and 2027, will be significantly lower than the current TOU differentials, particularly in the summer months.
+However, as discussed below, SDG&E believes that it is premature to decrease TOU differentials (e.g., the difference between the on-peak period and super off-peak period price) based solely on forecasts at this time.

+Pursuant to D.17-08-030, SDG&E is required to file an annual Tier 2 Advice Letter (AL) that updates the critical event period based on a loss of load analysis.2 However, in the interest of customer understanding, education, and the significance of a change in the CPP period, SDG&E is proposing to eliminate this compliance requirement and evaluate its CPP event period in every GRC Phase 2 starting with the subsequent GRC cycle.

+The Application is further supported by the following testimony:

+Chapter 2 (Ray C. Utama): Presents SDG&E's updated electric revenue allocation and proposals for changes to revenue allocations, as well as revenue allocation compliance requirements.

-3____D.17-08-030, Ordering Paragraph (OP) 32 at 92.
+2 D.17-08-030, Ordering Paragraph (OP) 32 at 92.

-1 2 • Movement toward more cost-based rates for non-residential customers, including increases to existing monthly service fees; and 3 4 5 • Division of the current M/L C&I customer class into a Medium Commercial customer class and a Large C&I customer class and illustrative rates.
-6 7 8 • Chapter 4 (William G. Saxe) : Presents SDG&E's proposed distribution marginal costs (both customer costs and demand costs) and the cost basis for distribution revenue allocation.
-9 10 11 12 13 • Chapter 5 (Jeff DeTuri) : Presents SDG&E's commodity marginal cost, including both energy costs and generation capacity costs, the cost-based commodity and Competition Transition Charge (CTC) revenue allocations, and data to support SDG&E's current TOU periods, as well as the deadband tolerance analysis required in each GRC Phase 2 Application.
-4 14 15 • Chapter 6 (William G. Saxe) : Presents SDG&E's Street Lighting cost studies and associated rate design proposals.
-16 17 18 • Chapter 7 (Jeff Nightingale): Describes the process for converting Schedule OL- 1 lamps to Light Emitting Diode (LED) technology, including the costs for completing these conversions.
-19 • Chapter 8 (Evelyn Luna): Proposes miscellaneous tariff and rate design changes.
-20 21 • Chapter 9 (Rachelle Baez) : Presents Affordability Metrics as required by D.22-08-023.
-22 23 • Supplemental Testimony (Ray Utama): Presents residential rate design proposals for seasonality and Schedule EV-TOU-5.
-24 25 III.
-SDG& BALA E'S POLICY OBJECTIVES AND RATE DESIGN PROPOSALS SEEK TO NCE THE COMMISSION'S RATE DESIGN POLICY OBJECTIVES 26 SDG& E continues to be a leader in providing clean energy and advancing technology, all 27 while providir ng safe and reliable service.
-SDG&E's accomplishments include: 28 • Recognized leader for its wildfire safety and mitigation efforts;
+- Chapter 3 (Ray C. Utama, Erica Wissman, Hannah Campi, and Gwendolyn Morien): Presents SDG&E's proposals to update rates to reflect proposed TOU periods, revenue allocations, electric rate design, and illustrative bill impacts to support those proposals, including: - O Update to the current Residential Medical Baseline methodology and expansion of a Medical Baseline Program Discount to non-tiered residential rates; - Movement toward more cost-based rates for non-residential customers, including increases to existing monthly service fees; and - Division of the current M/L C&I customer class into a Medium Commercial customer class and a Large C&I customer class and illustrative rates. - Chapter 4 (William G. Saxe): Presents SDG&E's proposed distribution marginal costs (both customer costs and demand costs) and the cost basis for distribution revenue allocation. - Chapter 5 (Jeff DeTuri): Presents SDG&E's commodity marginal cost, including both energy costs and generation capacity costs, the cost-based commodity and Competition Transition Charge (CTC) revenue allocations, and data to support SDG&E's current TOU periods, as well as the deadband tolerance analysis required in each GRC Phase 2 Application.3 - Chapter 6 (William G. Saxe): Presents SDG&E's Street Lighting cost studies and associated rate design proposals. - Chapter 7 (Jeff Nightingale): Describes the process for converting Schedule OL-1 lamps to Light Emitting Diode (LED) technology, including the costs for completing these conversions. - Chapter 8 (Evelyn Luna): Proposes miscellaneous tariff and rate design changes. - Chapter 9 (Rachelle Baez): Presents Affordability Metrics as required by D.22-08-023.